Papers (click to expand)

 This paper defends an account of moral worth.
 Moral worth is a status that some, but not all, morally right actions have.
 Unlike with merely right actions, when an agent performs a morally worthy action, she is necessarily creditworthy for doing the right thing.
 First, I argue that two dominant views of moral worth have been unable to fully capture this necessary connection.
 On one view, an action is morally worthy if and only if its agent is motivated by the features of the action that make it right.
 On the other, an action is morally worthy if and only if its agent is motivated by the action’s rightness itself.
 Neither of these views captures the connection between moral worth and creditworthiness, because each view leaves room for cases of accidentally doing the right thing.
 Next, I develop a new account, which I call the Guise of Moral Reasons Account.
 On my account, morally worthy actions are right actions that are motivated by moral reasons as such.
 This account rules out cases of accidentally doing the right thing, thus capturing the necessary connection between moral worth and creditworthiness for doing the right thing.

 Evidentialism Doesn't Make an Exception for Belief.
-Forthcoming in Synthese.
+Early online in Synthese.

 Susanna Rinard has recently offered a new argument for pragmatism and against evidentialism.
 According to Rinard, evidentialism must hold that the rationality of belief is determined in a way that is different from how the rationality of other states is determined.
 She argues that we should instead endorse a view she calls Equal Treatment, according to which the rationality of all states is determined in the same way.
 In this paper, I show that Rinard’s claims are mistaken, and that evidentialism is more theoretically virtuous than its opponents sometimes give it credit for.
 Not only does evidentialism not make an exception for belief, but it fits naturally into a unified, explanatorily powerful account of the rationality of intentional mental states.
 According to such an account, the rationality of all intentional mental states, including belief, is determined by the right kind of reasons for those states.
 Since the right kind of reasons for belief just are evidential considerations, this unified account entails evidentialism.
 I conclude, contra Rinard, that evidentialism can be (and often is) situated within a general account of rationality that is at least as theoretically virtuous as pragmatism, if not more so.